KittyGiraudel/site/_posts/2021-04-05-an-accessible-toggle.md

 ### Checked state

 Then, we have to deal with the checked state.
-There are 2 things we want to do in that case: update the toggle background color from red to green, and slide the handle to the right so it covers the cross and show the checkmark (100% of its own width).
+There are 2 things we want to do in that case: update the toggle background color from red to green, and slide the handle to the right so it covers the cross and shows the checkmark (100% of its own width).

 ```css
 /**